Issues

 Manage Our Imported Water Supplies

-Despite an unusually wet 2023 winter, the Colorado River, which we rely on for over 70% of our water, remains in a severe drought.
-Lake Mead, which supplies our water, is less than 35% full.
-Fortunately, San Diego County is better positioned than most places to withstand water shortages because of your water conservation efforts, recycling, water reuse, and limited local water sources.
+Despite some wet winters up north, the Colorado River to the east, which we rely on for over 70% of our water, remains in a severe drought.
+Lake Mead, which supplies our water, is less than 30% full.
+Fortunately, San Diego County is better positioned than most places to withstand water shortages because of its water conservation efforts, forward-thinking infrastructure such as the Carlsbad Desalination plant, recycling, and water reuse.
 Nevertheless, we must carefully manage our water resources for long-term reliability.
+As your director at OMWD and Vice-Chair of the Water Authority's Imported Water Committee, I will continue to look out for your interests.

 Encourage Access to OMWD's AquaHawk ™ Portal.

 With AquaHawk, you can monitor your water use by the hour, reducing your water bill by as much as 15 percent!
-I have supported OMWD staff's rollout of the system and to providing access customer support.
-Thousands of OMWD customers monitor their water use online thanks to their efforts.
-If you haven’t yet, here is the link to get you started http://www.olivenhain.com/mywateruse/:
+I have supported OMWD staff with the system rollout and provided access to customer support.
+Thanks to their efforts, thousands of OMWD customers monitor their water use online.
+If you haven't yet, here is the link to get you started: http://www.olivenhain.com/mywateruse/:

 Explore Alternative Sources of Water Supply

 We do not receive enough rain in San Diego County to meet our local needs.
-OMWD is exploring the feasibility of locally sourced groundwater from the San Dieguito Valley to reduce our reliance on others.
+OMWD is exploring the feasibility of locally sourced groundwater from the San Dieguito Valley to reduce reliance on outside sources.
 The Board will soon make important decisions about whether to go forward with this project.
 You can learn more about it at https://www.olivenhain.com/your-water-supplies/san-elijosan-dieguito-valley-groundwater-project/.

 Connect With Us